Why Did NASA Stop Exploring the Ocean Explained

 • 2018 Research on Microorganisms: NASA studied how marine microorganisms contribute to carbon cycles, offering insight into how oceans regulate Earth’s climate.

-• Orpheus Submersible in 2021: Another example in the debate about Why Did NASA Stop Exploring the Ocean is Orpheus, a robotic vehicle designed to explore extreme depths.
+• Orpheus Submersible in 2021: Another example in the debate about NASA marine exploration is Orpheus, a robotic vehicle designed to explore extreme depths.
 It uses navigation systems first tested on Mars rovers.

-How Oceans and Space Research Connect
+How Oceans and Space Research Connect?

-At first glance, asking Why Did NASA Stop Exploring the Ocean might suggest that oceans and space are unrelated.
+At first glance, asking Did NASA Stop Exploring the Ocean might suggest that oceans and space are unrelated.
 But both share similar challenges: extreme pressure, total darkness, and environments hostile to humans.

 NASA’s experience in the deep sea has prepared it for missions beyond Earth.
 For example: